Journal of Autism is an Open Access journal published by Herbert Publications Ltd.

 Aims and scope | Open Access | Criteria for Publication | Benefits of publishing in Journal of Autism | Article Processing Charges | Submission of Manuscript | Publication Ethics | Editorial policies | Peer-Review Policy | Plagiarism Check | Manuscript Transfer Agreement | Contact

-The HOAJ initiatives expand Journal of Autism with open access publishing.
+Herbert Publications took an initiative to expand Journal of Autism as an open access publishing.
 It includes full and optional open access drawn from every subject area.
 For details of how to prepare and submit a manuscript through the online submission system, please visit instructions for authors.

 Journal of Autism is an Open Access (Gold OA), peer reviewed, international online publishing journal that aims to publish premier papers on all the areas of advanced research carried on in its field.